Sydney-Informatics-Hub/training-nfcore-rnaseq.partone/_episodes/2_Setup.md

 ---
-title: "Setup"
+title: "Set up"
 teaching: 0
 exercises: 10
 questions:
 - "How do I securely log into a Nimbus VM instance?"
-- "How do I download the input (fastq) files?"
+- "How do I download the required input files on the Nimbus VM instance?"
 objectives:
 - "Successfully log in to a Nimbus instance using ssh."
 - "Download input data."
 keypoints:
 - Nimbus VM instances from Pawsey provide on-demand access for scalability.
-- Use an ssh client to connect to a Linux instance.
+- We use a ssh client to connect to a Linux instance.
-- Learnt how to start an instance using the Nimbus Cloud.
 ---

 ## The Pawsey Supercomputing Research Centre